-- Develop sustainable behavioral and community-specific interventions to address multiple risk factors. - Conduct research to integrate the multiple components of diverse issues of sexuality, alcohol and other substance use, and mental health into HIV prevention programs. - Develop and test prevention strategies that address relationships between noninjection drug use and sexual transmission. - Develop interventions targeted to both HIV-infected and HIV-uninfected individuals that are designed to appeal to specific populations such as women, men, adolescents, and the military. - Develop and test prevention interventions to be used in the family context to prevent risky behavior and HIV acquisition and transmission by its members. - Study the role of migration in the spread of the HIV epidemic in diverse geographical regions. - Identify the most effective means to reach and prevent HIV transmission among mobile populations, including migrants, refugees, and those displaced by national conflict or natural disaster. - Support cross-border studies to study virus transmission issues as well as the impact of various policies and structural interventions related to migration and immigration. - Conduct studies to develop interventions at multiple levels (e.g., individual, couple, group, and society) that reflect and address regional aspects of the epidemic. - Investigate the role of mental health conditions (e.g., depression) and alcohol and other commonly used psychoactive substances in promoting or facilitating high-risk sexual behaviors that reduce the efficacy of prevention strategies. - Define sexual and drug use behaviors and their predictors in HIV-infected populations, and design and test interventions to reduce the risk of HIV transmission. - Determine the factors involved in high-risk social networks (e.g., injection and noninjection drug users and heavy drinkers and/or alcohol-dependent individuals) that influence the rates and patterns of HIV infection, and design prevention programs based on these results.
+- Develop sustainable interventions at multiple levels (e.g., individual, couple, group, and society) that address multiple risk factors and reflect regional aspects of the epidemic. - Develop and test prevention strategies that integrate the multiple, diverse components of sexuality, substance use, mental health, and sexual transmission into HIV prevention programs. - Define sexual and substance use behaviors and their predictors in HIV-infected populations, and design and test interventions to reduce the risk of HIV transmission. - Develop and test prevention strategies that address relationships between substance use and sexual transmission. - Develop interventions targeted to both HIV-infected and HIV-uninfected individuals that are designed to appeal to specific populations such as women, men, adolescents, and the military. - Develop and test prevention interventions to be used in the family context to prevent risky behavior and HIV acquisition and transmission by its members. - Study the role of migration in the spread of the HIV epidemic in diverse geographical regions. - Support cross-border studies to evaluate HIV transmission, as well as the effect of various policies and structural interventions related to migration and immigration. - Identify the most effective means to reach and prevent HIV transmission among mobile or most at-risk populations, including sex workers,

-- Encourage molecular epidemiology studies of viral diversity in the context of social networks. - Study how alcohol use, including systems of payment using alcohol, affects increases in HIV risk in seasonal and nonseasonal migrant populations. - Conduct studies to identify sustainable interventions at the levels of the individual, social network, community, and society to prevent HIV and hepatitis C virus (HCV) transmission as a result of high-risk sexual activity and/or drug use practices. - Devise strategies to prevent initiation of drug use, alcohol dependence, and transition to riskier drug practices, such as initiating drug injection and sharing of injection equipment.
+- discordant couples, migrants (e.g., fishermen), refugees, and internally displaced persons (IDPs) displaced by national conflict or natural disaster. - Conduct studies to develop interventions at multiple levels (e.g., individual, couple, group, and society) that reflect and address regional aspects of the epidemic. - Investigate the role of mental health conditions (e.g., depression) and use of psychoactive substances in promoting or facilitating high-risk sexual behaviors that reduce the efficacy of prevention strategies. - Determine the factors involved in high-risk social networks, especially in high-income groups (e.g., injection and noninjection drug users and heavy drinkers and/or alcohol-dependent individuals), that influence the rates and patterns of HIV infection, and design prevention programs based on these results. - Encourage molecular epidemiology studies of viral diversity in the context of social networks. - Study how alcohol use, including systems of payment using alcohol, affects increases in HIV risk in seasonal and nonseasonal migrant populations. - Conduct studies to identify sustainable interventions at the levels of the individual, social network, community, and society to prevent HIV and hepatitis C virus (HCV) transmission at the population level as a result of high-risk sexual activity and/or practices related to substance use. - Investigate the processes through which some social network interventions become selfsustaining forces for risk reduction and the frequency of this occurrence.